 Integrate Salesforce with cloud applications and relational databases via Skyvia.
-Load Salesforce leads, contacts, users, accounts, attachments, tasks, etc. directly between Salesforce and other data sources, and synchronize Salesforce with relational databases and cloud data sources.
+Load Salesforce Contacts, Leads, Opportunities, Attachments, Accounts, custom objects, etc. directly to/from major cloud and on-premise data sources or synchronize data in both directions.

 Powerful mapping settings allow you to load and synchronize Salesforce data with sources having different data structure.
 You can schedule your integration operation to execute it automatically.

 Migrate Salesforce data to other cloud sources and vice versa in few clicks.
 With the predefined mapping templates you can configure the corresponding data import or synchronization operation in few seconds with no efforts!
 Absolutely no special knowledge needed for migration of Salesforce leads, contacts, users, accounts, attachments, tasks, etc. in Skyvia.

 Use Skyvia to migrate between Salesforce and:

 Import CSV files to Salesforce and export Salesforce data to CSV files to load them in Excel.
 Skyvia allows loading CSV files both from your computer and from various file storages.
 It can import several CSV files at once, import a single CSV file to several related Salesforce objects, use powerful expressions for mapping, etc. This makes Skyvia a perfect Salesforce data loader tool.